About Ancylostoma ceylanicum

 The genome assembly was produced by the Mitreva laboratory at the Genome Institute of Washington University, and submitted in late 2013 as part of the 50 Helminth Genomes project.

 The gene predictions were made by the Mitreva laboratory at the Genome Institute of Washington University, and submitted in late 2013 as part of the 50 Helminth Genomes project.
-It was then updated by GIWU by incorporating PacBio cDNA data.
-Here we present a version retrieved in 2018 from http://nematode.net.
+The annotation was then updated by GIWU by incorporating PacBio cDNA data (available from release 12), and later by WormBase ParaSite (release 15) to incorporate missing gene models: here we present a version retrieved in January 2020 from http://nematode.net.

 - International Helminth Genomes Consortium.
 Comparative genomics of the major parasitic worms.
 Nat Genet, 2019;51(1):163-174